 Most of the large independent adjusting firms have a piece of the State Farm pie.
 And the sheer claims volume from the country’s largest insurer means there is enough to go around for even medium and smaller firms.

-Approved certification courses are offered by the IA Firms who handle their claims.
-And trainings are only offered to adjusters on those firms’ roster lists.
+Approved certification courses are offered by the IA Firms that handle a decent amount of State Farm claims.
+And the certification training is only offered to adjusters on those firms’ roster lists.

 Ready to Get Your Adjuster License?